Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Basic Ideas and Notation

-An algorithm $V$ is said to be \emph{symmetric} if it possess the same time reversal symmetry as the exact propagator $U$.
-More formally, \begin{definition} A formula $V$ is \emph{symmetric} if for all $t_1, t_2 \in I$, $V(t_2, t_1)^\dagger = V(t_1, t_2)$. \end{definition} Symmetric operators are closed under addition and scalar multiplication by a real number.
+A linear function $L:[0,T]^2\rightarrow L(\mathcal{H})$ is said to be \emph{symmetric} if it possesses the following ``time reversal symmetry": $L(t_1,t_0) = L^{\dagger}(t_0,t_1)$.
+Symmetric operators are closed under addition and scalar multiplication by a real number.
 They are also closed under multiplication of the form

-for any $t' \in I$, i.e. where the final time of one matches the initial time of the next in the sequence of applications.
+for any $t' \in [0,T]$.
 This is demonstrated by the following calculation.

-This symmetry is a valuable property because it can be used to argue that the even error terms in the approximation to the time evolution operator are zero~\cite{berry2007efficient}.
-Consequently, any symmetric formula is of order $2n$ for integer $n > 0$.
+This symmetry is valuable, because approximation schemes for $U$ involving symmetric operations are ensured to have an odd error series~\cite{Berry2007Sparse}.
+Consequently, any symmetric formula is of order $2n$ for integer $n > 0 $.